-Cross the road that goes down into an underground tunnel and turn left to walk up Carrer de Pere Costa and take your first left onto Carrer de Thous.
+Cross the road that goes down into an underground tunnel and turn left to walk up Carrer de Pere Costa.
+Next take the first left onto Carrer de Thous.

 Walk up here until you come to a funky looking roundabout with a mini water fountain.

-Walk directly across the roundabout where you’ll come to Carrer de Tenerife which will lead you to the bottom of the steps up to the Bunker, this is where the steep climb begins.
+Go directly across the roundabout where you’ll come to Carrer de Tenerife.
+It will lead you to the bottom of the steps up to the Bunker, this is where the steep climb begins.

 How to Get to the Bunkers Barcelona By Bus

 Catch the V17 from wherever is closest to where you are, you can find out by checking on this map.
-The V17 bus route runs from Port Vell and travels right through the heart of the Gothic Quarter, passing Barceloneta, Urquinaona, Passeig de Gracia, and Gracia itself on its way.
-So if you’re staying in one of the more popular areas you’re likely not too far away from a bus stop where you can pick it up.
+The V17 bus route runs from Port Vell and travels right through the heart of the Gothic Quarter.

 How to Get to the Bunkers Barcelona By Taxi